» Dr. Arash Davanian|

 » Wetlab taught by faculty and seniors

-Shortly after the breakfast get together the program director and the chairman have separate meetings with the group of incoming residents.
-The chief resident and residency coordinator guide them through a number of meetings (clinic manager, billing coordinator, physicians assistant, photographer, etc.) to orient the residents to the department and services offered.
+Shortly after the breakfast get together integration into the department begins in earnest.
+The program director and the chairman have separate meetings with the group of incoming residents to kick things off.
+Additionally, the chief resident and residency coordinator guide them through a number of meetings (clinic manager, billing coordinator, nurse practitioner, photographer, etc.) to orient the residents to the department and services offered.
 After this initial orientation to the Ophthalmology Department the first year residents are taken through a 2 week course of instruction in the techniques of ocular examination and an overview of common ocular pathologies by senior residents and faculty.
 The format includes: lectures, demonstrations, and observation in clinic.
-As this course concludes the resident will enter into their own continuity and faculty subspecialty clinics.
+As this course concludes the resident will enter into faculty clinics at each of the institutions.
 We make an effort to rotate the first year residents to a certain extent through most of the subspecialty clinics including: general, glaucoma, contact lens, retina, peds, and cornea.
 A few of the clinics are procedure oriented with a focus on minor procedures, e.g. chalazion excision, YAG capsulotomy, and laser peripheral iridotomy.
 During after hours call emergency outpatient procedures, e.g. lid lacerations are also a part of the first year experience.